 Study in advance!
 Leaving your study to the last minute can have negative impact on your results.

 Use gaps in your timetable productively by getting some of your work done in the Library or studying in an area away from your normal workspace when learning online.

 Striking A Balance - Personally

-Chat with current CIT students to see how they balance their studies with sports or other hobbies, it is possible you just have to plan your time well.
+Chat with current MTU students to see how they balance their studies with sports or other hobbies, it is possible you just have to plan your time well.

 Take care of your mental health by making sure you take regular breaks when studying and get outside once and a while to get some fresh air.

 Striking A Balance - Socially

-It is important to balance out your social life and your academic life.
-Keep on track by creating a study plan, this will allow you to see when you can hang out with your friends without worry because you have used your time productively.
+It is important to balance out your academic life and your social life.
+Keep on track by creating a study plan, this will allow you to see when you can hang out with your friends without worrying because you have used your time productively.

 There’s nothing wrong with asking for help and having a support network is very important.
 Support from your family and friends can help you strike a balance.

 Remember to take care of yourself while you are at third level.
-Eating well and exercising will help relieve stresses and give you more energy.
-Joining a society or club online will help you make new friends or perhaps you could join one of the online classes available at the MTU Gym?
+Eating well and exercising will help relieve stress and give you more energy.
+Joining a society or club online will help you make new friends or perhaps you could join one of the classes available at the MTU Gym?